qmk/qmk_firmware/keyboards/kprepublic/bm980rgb/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in one of 3 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* Short the two-pad footprint beneath the f12 key while the board is plugged in
-* **Physical reset button**: Briefly press the button on the back of the PCB, or short the contacts beneath the f12 key
+* Press the switch labled RST on the back of the PCB, near the MCU, while the board is plugged in
-* **Keycode in layout**: Press the key mapped to `RESET`, manufacturer's default is fn + the top right button
+* Hold the Esc key while connecting the USB cable (also erases persistent settings)